Alabama beats Southern Miss 83-68 for 7th place at Atlantis

-PARADISE ISLAND, Bahamas (AP)The 3s kept falling for James Bolden and Alabama.

-Bolden scored 23 points and hit six 3-pointers to help Alabama beat Southern Miss 83-68 in Friday night’s seventh-place game at the Battle 4 Atlantis, securing a win for the Crimson Tide after losing their first two games.
+PARADISE ISLAND, Bahamas (AP)James Bolden scored 23 points and hit six 3-pointers to help Alabama beat Southern Miss 83-68 in Friday night’s seventh-place game at the Battle 4 Atlantis.

-The West Virginia graduate transfer hit four second-half 3s that helped spark the run that finally put the game away for Alabama on a night when the Crimson Tide (3-4) didn’t miss much.
+The West Virginia graduate transfer hit four second-half 3s that helped spark the Crimson Tide’s run to finally put the game away.

-Bolden arrived at Atlantis averaging just 5.7 points and shooting 6 of 20 (30%).
-He had just three points in the opening-round loss to No. 6 North Carolina, but had 10 points in Thursday’s loss to Iowa State before breaking loose Friday against a team picked to finish last in Conference USA.

-”I’m adjusting pretty well,” Bolden said. ”I kind of had a slow start but that’s what you’re going to have when you switch programs and systems like that.
-I’m still getting a feel for it.”
+Alabama (3-4) opened the game on a 20-4 run, only to squander that early margin and found itself in a one-possession game for several minutes into the second half.

+Kira Lewis Jr. added 20 points for Alabama, while John Petty Jr. – who had 34 points against Iowa State for the No. 2 scoring total in the tournament’s nine-year history – finished with 10.

-Gabe Watson had 19 points to lead Southern Miss (2-6), which got within 38-35 by halftime.
-Southern Miss shot 49% but first-year coach Jay Ladner pointed to a few bad offensive possessions to start the second half that derailed the Golden Eagles.
+Gabe Watson had 19 points to lead Southern Miss (2-6), which closed the first half on an 11-3 run to get back within 38-35 and make a game of it after the break.
+Southern Miss shot 49%.

-”It just kind of gradually got away from us,” Ladner said. ”We don’t have the experience or firepower to overcome bad possessions on offense or defense.”

 BIG PICTURE

-Southern Miss: For Ladner, the mission was to have his players get an up-close look at elite basketball programs in a high-profile tournament.
+Southern Miss: For first-year coach Jay Ladner, the mission was to have his players get an up-close look at elite basketball programs in a high-profile tournament.
 But it was also about having them maintain perspective and confidence amid the likely tough results while getting ready for Conference USA play.
-They lost big to No. 8 Gonzaga in their opener but kept battling with No. 13 Seton Hall in their second game, then offered a positive sign by fighting back from a big early deficit Friday night.
+They lost big to No. 8 Gonzaga in their opener but kept battling with No. 13 Seton Hall in their second game, then offered a positive sign by fighting back from a big early deficit Friday night before fading midway through the second half.

-”It’s tough to get in the win column against the folks we’ve been playing with the type of team we have at this time,” Ladner said.

 Alabama: The Crimson Tide salvaged a win in the 12th and final game of the three-day tournament.
-Sixth-ranked UNC overwhelmed Alabama on the glass to negate solid defense, then Iowa State put up a tournament-record 104 points in the Day 2 loss.
-That gave Oats a clear to-do improvement list: defense and rebounding.
+Alabama lost its opener against No. 6 North Carolina, then saw Iowa State shake its outside shooting struggles to hit 15 3s in Thursday night’s loss.
+They looked on their way to an easy win after the opening 6 minutes but squandered most of that lead and had to work longer to put this one away.

 UP NEXT